 Wondering whether you should build, or buy an established house?
-This useful guide weighs up the pros and cons of both and answers your burning questions.
+This useful guide weighs up the pros and cons of both.

 Building your own home comes with a greater level of control.
 You can work with a designer or your builder and decide what sort of layout you'd like, depending on the size of your family and how you want to use the space.
 Keep in mind that each estate and building company will have guidelines or templates to work from.
 The further you stray from that, the more it will cost you.